mirko-wegemann/mirko-wegemann.github.io/_pages/pcwe25.md

 	In this session, we will discuss the method of comparison in political science and introduce some key concepts in the study of party competition. <br>
 	<a href="{{ site.url }}assets/pdf/pcwe25/concepts.pdf">Slides</a><br>
     <a href="{{ site.url }}assets/img/pcwe25/mindmap_good_research.png">Mindmap on good research</a><br><br>
+	<h4>Week 3: Political Cleavages</h4>
+	Have the conflict lines in Western societies changed over times?
+We will discuss the idea of political cleavages and their recent transformations.
+In the second part of the session, we will also discuss data sources we can use to analyse voters. <br>
+	<a href="{{ site.url }}assets/code/pcwe25/voters.Rmdf">R Code</a><br>